 Required Disclosures

-Carbon Monoxide Detectors (§ 17926) – The seller must disclose if the property is equipped with working carbon monoxide detectors.
+Carbon Monoxide Detectors: The seller must disclose if the property is equipped with working carbon monoxide detectors (§ 17926).

-Lead-Based Paint Disclosure (42 U.S. Code § 4852d) – Falling under federal law, any home that was constructed earlier than 1978 must come with a disclosure upon the transfer of the property that includes any data concerning the presence of lead on the premises, as well as educational materials that communicate the risks involved with coming into contact with the harmful substance.
+Lead-Based Paint Disclosure: Falling under federal law, any home that was constructed earlier than 1978 must come with a disclosure upon the transfer of the property that includes any data concerning the presence of lead on the premises, as well as educational materials that communicate the risks involved with coming into contact with the harmful substance (42 U.S. Code § 4852d).

-Local Option (§ 1102.6a) – Some cities and counties within California require that a secondary disclosure form be fulfilled regarding the data that is specific to the community in which the property is located.
+Local Option: Some cities and counties in California require a secondary disclosure form for data specific to the community where the property is located (§ 1102.6a).
 The generic form is available as a PDF or Word (.docx).

-Natural Hazard Disclosure Statement (NHDS) (§ 1103) – The seller or their agent is responsible for submitting a disclosure form to the buyer that informs them of any potential natural hazards that pertain to the residence under contract.
+Natural Hazard Disclosure Statement (NHDS): The seller or their agent must inform the buyer of any natural hazards that could affect the property (§ 1103).
 The form linked above includes the following state-mandated disclosures:

 - Delineated Earthquake Fault Zone (§ 2621.9)